GuildCrafts/web-development-js/contracts/000-beginner-web-app-architecture.md

 - Stage 1: just serving static assets
 - Stage 2: configuring express to serve static assets
-- Stage 3: serving dynamically rendered templates
+- Stage 3: serving dynamically rendered views
 - Stage 4: using layouts and partials
-- Stage 5: renering data in a template
+- Stage 5: renering data in a view
 - Stage 6: using forms to submit data to the server
 - Stage 7: tracking your visitors using cookies